AndrewJBateman/ionic-angular-news-app/README.md

 * Some of project structure based on: [Ionic example app: 'A conference app built with Ionic to demonstrate Ionic'](https://github.com/ionic-team/ionic-conference-app).
 * The code for checking network status is based on: [Ionic 4 Network Check Example Problem](https://forum.ionicframework.com/t/ionic-4-network-check-example-problem/157909/2).
+* [Ionic Academy Tutorial: How to Localise Your Ionic App with ngx-translate](https://ionicacademy.com/localise-ionic-ngx-translate/) however language selected using ion-select-option dropdown list in side-menu (ie not using a popover page).

 ## Contact